arya-araban/ping-pong-vision/README.md

 - Plotting the trajectory of the moving ping-pong ball
 - Predicting the ball's movement based on the trajectory
 - Tracking the ping-pong racket with markers, and getting the Euler angles of the racket in each frame.

+Note: The code made public here represents the prototyping stage of the project.
+The final implementation was transitioned to a proprietary Python and OpenCV-based system for real-time processing.